 How are schools or individuals selected for the showcase presentation on Saturday?

 Participants are adjudicated by the guest adjudicators, which select the top performances in any given category for presentation to the whole contingency.
 Students selected must receive an accomplished recommendation from the judges.
 Students with adult language or offensive content in their IE may not be allowed to perform on the main stage.
 One Acts will not be included in the showcase due to time constraints.

 Where do we send our Senior University Auditions?

-Students should follow the link on the scholarship audition page and sign up with Acceptd.com.
-The Colorado Individual Events and University Scholarships are filled on a first-come-first-serve basis, we are limited by space, time restraints, and adjudicators, sponsor are encouraged to register early for these events.
+Students should follow the link on the scholarship audition page and sign up within the Thespian Point Tracker web site.
+The Colorado Individual Events and University Scholarships are filled on a first-come-first-serve basis, we are limited by space, time restraints, and adjudicators.
+Sponsors are encouraged to register early for these events.

 Refund and Cancellation Policy

 No refunds granted for registered Thespians and/or their affiliated schools after the registration is closed.
+Please note on the deadline date, any and all schools in the system are converted to registered status.
 Schools are responsible for the full amount of their conference registration after the submission of said registration.
 Payment for conference registration is expected and should be received prior to attendance at the conference.
-The cancellation period is within the registration period and schools should take advantage of the opportunity to cancel within that extended period of time and make appropriate changes to their registration.
+Schools have the ability to cancel their registration within the registration period and should take advantage of this opportunity within that extended time frame and make appropriate changes to their registration.